larpchronicles/rules/chronicles-rulebook.md

 > Jim has 275 SP.
 His primary character has 275 SP.
 His seconary character has 206 SP.
 His third/fourth/fifth/etc character has 137 SP.
 > Jim attends a 2 day event and gains 6 SP.
 His primary character now has 281 SP.
 His secondary character has 75% of this, and now has 210 SP.
 His third/fourth/fifth/etc character has 140 SP.

-If a player wants to promote a character to their primary character and demote their primary to that character’s position, they may do so with Plot’s approval.
+If a player wants to promote a character to their primary character and demote their primary to that character's position, they may do so with Plot's approval.

 ### Identify Ability
 Allows the character to Identify an item, a group of items, or target after 1 minute of concentration and continuous contact.
 This will make the nature and workings of enchantments on an item/creature known to the character, at the discretion of plot.
 There may be some properties that still remain hidden to the character.